VoltLang/Battery/doc/index.md

 	pattern            a string, like "*.volt" or "test.volt" that describes what files contain tests. (non-optional).
+	patterns           an array of strings, treated as 'pattern above'. you have to specify 'pattern' or 'patterns', you shouldn't have both. (non-optional).
 	testCommandPrefix  a string that describes what lines that contain test commands (more on them later). (non-optional). macros             an object containing lists of commands that can be